CookPaddy

 7. 7

-Adjust cooking time based on skillet size and the length and thickness of your asparagus.
+Adjust the cooking time as needed depending on the size of your frying pan and the length and thickness of your asparagus.

 8. 8

-For medium asparagus (about 3 spears per bunch), use 2 tbsp water and cook for 1½ minutes as a guide.
+For medium-sized asparagus (about 3 spears per bunch), 2 tbsp of water and 1.5 minutes of cooking is a good guideline.

 9. 9